Mongolia Nadaam Festival

 Top it off with some of the oldest Buddhist temples and ruins, abundant wildlife and legendary hospitality, and you come up with a recipe for one a thrilling workshop in one of the most inviting and beautiful countries in the world.

-Join veteran Muench Workshops Pro Kevin Pepper and this small group of 8 guests on this amazing photo workshop in Mongolia!
+Join veteran Muench Workshops Pro Kevin Pepper on this amazing photo workshop in Mongolia!

 July 1–14, 2018

 July 1, 2018: Arrive on your flight, and you will be picked up at the airport and transferred to our hotel in downtown Ulaanbaatar by our drivers.